Jeromepullen/SamplerEffects/Sampler Effects/README.md

 The application uses code from `AVFoundation` to record sounds from the microphone `(AVAudioRecorder)` and play recorded audio with effects `(AVAudioPlayer, AVAudioEngine)`.

 ## Sound modulations
-- Super Slow
+- Slow
-- Super Fast
+- Fast
-- Chipmunk
+- High Pitch
-- Darth Vader
+- Low Pitch
-- Parrot (Echo effect)
+- Echo
 - Reverb

 ## Requirements